 - Show the passing of time

-So let's go beyond an establishing shot definition, and get into some epic examples from film and TV.
+Let's go beyond an establishing shot definition, and get into some epic examples from film and TV.
 We'll explore how filmmakers like Wes Anderson and Stanley Kubrick bring their own distinctive flair to the establishing shot.

 Establishing Shot in Film

 Before we get into some of our examples, take a look at the epic shots below.
 The films include The Dark Knight, Transformers 3, The Dark Knight Rises, Gangs of New York, 28 Weeks Later, and more.

 Also, if you haven't watched the video at the very top of the page, consider checking it out.
 It has even more examples, and some key insights into executing these shots.

 The trick is to envision what you want, and then plan it to be as efficient as possible.
 Planning and laying out your vision is pretty simple when you’re using shot lists or storyboard software.
 We did it for you and laid out some examples in StudioBinder..

 For the first example, we used Wes Anderson’s,The Grand Budapest Hotel dinner scene.